 Non-surgical treatment options include:

 Laser Vaginal Resurfacing with Alma’s FemiLift™ for the treatment of stress urinary incontinence and vaginal looseness.
-Aguirre Specialty Care is excited to introduce the first FDA-approved laser for vaginal resurfacing, In November 2013, Dr. Aguirre treated one of the first patients in the United States.
+Aguirre Specialty Care proudly introduced the FemiLift laser in November 2013.
+Dr. Aguirre treated one of the first patients in the United States with FemiLift resulting in improved symptoms of looseness and urinary incontinence.
 This CO2 laser strengthens the supporting ligaments surrounding the bladder and urethra to reduce the symptoms of stress urinary incontinence.
 Using a revolutionary vaginal probe, laser energy is delivered safely to the full circumference of the vagina to promote collagen production and remodeling.
 Leading the nation in treatment options for urinary incontinence, ASC now offers patients an in-office, non-surgical, no downtime procedure for the treatment of vaginal looseness and stress urinary incontinence.
 This treatment is for those women who haven’t achieved the desired results from other non-surgical treatments and who may also want improved sexual gratification.
 Click here for more information on The Femlift™

 Kegel exercises strengthen the pelvic floor muscles.
 These exercises can help control stress urinary incontinence, urge urinary incontinence, overactive bladder, fecal incontinence and can help slow the progression of vaginal prolapse.
 Kegel exercises must be done correctly and regularly to work.

 Pelvic floor therapy consists of a series of visits to a physical therapist with specialized training in the treatment of pelvic floor problems.
 The physical therapist uses a combination of the techniques listed below depending on the type of urogynecological condition present.

 Behavioral modification – education on diet, fluid intake and other lifestyle changes to manage various bothersome symptoms.